Shallow Neural Networks Learn Low-Degree Spherical Polynomials with Feature Learning by Learnable Channel Attention: Roadmap of Proofs

 \subsection{Detailed Roadmap and Key Results}

 We present the roadmap of our theoretical results which lead to the main result, Theorem~\ref{theorem:LRC-population-NN-fixed-point}, in this section.
-Before presenting the key technical results, we note the by performing learnable channel selection algorithm described in Algorithm~\ref{alg:learnable-channel-attention}, Theorem~\ref{theorem:channel-selection} guarantees that $\hell = \ell_0$ with high probability.
+Before presenting the key technical results, we note the by performing learnable channel selection algorithm described in Algorithm~\ref{alg:learnable-channel-attention}, Theorem~\ref{theorem:channel-selection} guarantees that $\hell = \ell_0$ w.h.p.
 Therefore, the condition on $\ell$ is satisfied in all the results of this section and Theorem~\ref{theorem:LRC-population-NN-fixed-point}.
 Moreover, all the technical results in this section are for the second training stage, that is, training the second-layer weights $\ba$ by the standard GD.
 Our main result, Theorem~\ref{theorem:LRC-population-NN-fixed-point}, is built upon the following three significant technical results of independent interest.

 First, we can have the following principled decomposition of the neural network function at any step of GD into a function in the RKHS associated with the NTK (\ref{eq:K-def}), which is $\cH_{K}(B_h)$, and an error function with a small $L^{\infty}$-norm.